 The days on this tour have been carefully programmed, however there will be opportunities for tour participants to break from the group to explore their own interests if they so desire.
-On a number of days the program is scheduled to finish mid/late afternoon thus allowing free time for individual exploration.
+Evenings have been deliberately left free to allow participants to avail themselves of endless dining opportunities and sample the many performing arts options found in each of the major cities to be visited.
 The following itinerary describes a range of sites, which we plan to visit.
 Many are accessible to the public, but others require special permission, which may only be confirmed closer to the tour's departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate changes in museum opening hours, musical performance schedules and confirmation of private visits.
 The tour includes breakfast daily, lunches and evening meals, indicated in the itinerary where: B=breakfast, L=lunch and D = evening meal.
 All entrance fees on the official program are included in the tour price.